Jackson-Reed High School: Subsequent years

+In September 1955, Wilson was integrated for the first time, enrolling two black students in the 10th grade.
+The same year, Edna Burke Jackson (for whom the school was later renamed) became one of the school’s first two black teachers.

 In the spring of 1970, about 400 students, almost all black, gathered in the school auditorium to protest inequalities in the school.
 Jay Childers, the author of The Evolving Citizen: American Youth and the Changing Norms of Democratic Engagement (2012), wrote that this indicated racial tension in the school.

-Stephen P. Tarason became the school's 11th principal in January 1999, when he succeeded Wilma Bonner.
-Bonner spent a brief time working at the main DCPS office before accepting a job at Howard University School of Education.
+Stephen P. Tarason succeeded Wilma Bonner as the school's 11th principal in January 1999.
+Bonner worked briefly at the main DCPS office before accepting a job at Howard University School of Education.

-In mid-2006, Woodrow Wilson High School was proposed to be a charter school.
+In mid-2006, Woodrow Wilson High School was proposed as a charter school.
 However, the superintendent asked the school to hold off in exchange for being granted control over certain areas of autonomy, especially facilities.

-Jacqueline Williams became interim principal in 2007, after Tarason left to become a middle school principal in Hagerstown, Maryland.
+Jacqueline Williams became interim principal in 2007 after Tarason left to become a middle school principal in Hagerstown, Maryland.
 The following year, DCPS chancellor Michelle Rhee appointed as principal Peter Cahall, a former teacher and administrator with the Montgomery County Public Schools.

 The school building was added to the National Register of Historic Places in 2010.

-For the 2006-07 school year, Woodrow Wilson was one of 11 U.S. schools selected by the College Board for the EXCELerator School Improvement Model program, which was funded by the Bill & Melinda Gates Foundation.
+For the 2006–07 school year, Woodrow Wilson was one of 11 U.S. schools selected by the College Board for the EXCELerator School Improvement Model program, which was funded by the Bill & Melinda Gates Foundation.